 Figure 2.
 Cartoon depiction of points in an arbitrary high-dimensional space that live close to a 1D tree-like structure, as might arise from genomes generated by mutation and selection along an evolutionary tree of life.
 Although high-dimensional at a fine scale, at the coarser scale of covering spheres, the data cloud looks nearly 1-dimensional, which enables entropy-scaling of similarity search.
 The cluster center generation was performed using the same method we used for protein structure search.
 The blue circles around the green query point illustrate low fractal dimension: the larger-radius circle contains only linearly more points than the smaller one, rather than exponentially more.
 In contrast, the red circles around the orange query point illustrate higher local fractal dimension.

 Figure 3.
 Scaling behavior of esFragBag.
 EsFragBag benchmarking data with parameters varied until the acceleration advantage of esFragBag disappears.
 As search radius increases, the fraction of the database returned by the coarse search increases, ultimately returning the whole database.
 Unsurprisingly, when returning the whole database in the coarse search results, there are no benefits to using entropy-scaling frameworks. (a) Cosine distance gives on the whole better acceleration, but results in > 99.8% sensitivity, whereas (b) Euclidean distance as a metric is guaranteed by the Triangle Inequality to get 100% sensitivity.

-40
+See also Figure S3.
+[AU: Correct to link Figure 3 to Figure S3?]

+Box 1.
+Definitions

+Edit distance.
+The number of edits (character insertions, deletions, or substitutions) needed to turn one string into another.

+Scale (in time and space).
+The amount of time or space a tasks takes as a function of the amount of data on which it must operate.
+A task requiring time directly proportional to the size of the data is said to scale linearly; for example, searching a database takes twice as long if the database grows by a factor of two.

+Distance metric.
+A measure of distance that obeys several mathematical properties, including the triangle inequality.

+Covering spheres.
+We define a set of spheres around existing points such that every point is contained in at least one sphere, and no sphere is empty.

+Metric entropy.
+A measure of how dissimilar a dataset is from itself.
+Defined as the number of covering spheres.

+Fractal dimension.
+A measure of how the number of points in contained within a sphere scales with the radius of that sphere.

+Information-theoretic entropy.
+Often used in data compression as a shorthand for the number of bits needed to encode a database, or a measure of the randomness of that database.

+Pattern matching.
+Refers to searching for matches that might differ in specific ways from a query, such as wildcards or gaps, as opposed to searching for all database entries within a sphere of a specified radius as defined by an arbitrary distance function.

+[AU: Please check all definitions in box.
+Definitions added for the key metrics: fractal dimension, metric entropy, information-theoretic entropy]